Python Requests: Retry Failed Requests [2024]

 )

-Unlike in the previous option, we'll create a custom wrapper for the retry logic now.
-That way, you'll have the flexibility of implementing a custom error handler, logging, and more.
+Unlike the previous option, we'll create a custom wrapper for the retry logic.
+Doing it yourself lets you implement custom error handlers, logs, and more.

-To keep it easy, let's create the Python function retry_request to simulate the retry logic implementation of method 1.
+To keep it straightforward, let's create a Python function (retry_request) to simulate the retry logic implementation of method 1.

-Inside, it takes in the target URL as its first argument, then total for the number of retries, and status_forcelist to specify the type of errors for which to retry the request.
+The function accepts the target URL as its first argument, then the max retries (total), and status_forcelist to specify the type of errors to retry the request:

 import requests